ncatlab/nlab-content/pages/18126.md

 ###### Proof

 First, observe that $X$ is [[locally compact]] in the strong sense of def. \ref{LocallyCompactSpace}:
-By prop. \ref{LocalPropertiesOfLocallyEuclideanSpace} every locally Euclidean space is locally compact in the weak sense that neighbourhood contains a compact neighbourhood, but since $X$ is assumed to be Hausdorff, this implies the stronger statement by prop. \ref{InHausdorffSpacesDefinitionsOfLocalCompactnessAgree}.
+By prop. \ref{LocalPropertiesOfLocallyEuclideanSpace} every locally Euclidean space is locally compact in the weak sense that every
+[[neighbourhood]] contains a compact neighbourhood, but since $X$ is assumed to be Hausdorff, this implies the stronger statement by prop. \ref{InHausdorffSpacesDefinitionsOfLocalCompactnessAgree}.

 **1) $\Rightarrow$ 2)**